dilsonpereira/Minimum-Cost-Perfect-Matching/README.md

 # Algorithms for Maximum Cardinality Matching and Minimum Cost Perfect Matching Problems in General Graphs

-I implemented these algorithms during my PhD, in 2011, following the description in:
+Dilson Lucas Pereira (dilsonpereira) implemented these algorithms during his PhD, in 2011, following the description in:

 *Gerards, A.M.H.
 (1995).
 Matching.
 In Ball, M., Magnanti, T., Monma, C., and Nemhauser, G., editors, Network Models, volume 7 of Handbooks in Operations Research and Management Science, chapter 3, pages 135-224.
 Elsevier.*

-See Example.cpp for examples of how to use the API.
+See example.cc for examples of how to use the API.

-Compilation with G++:
+Compilation with g++:
 ```
-g++ -O3 Example.cpp BinaryHeap.cpp Matching.cpp Graph.cpp -o example
+bash setup.sh
 ```

 ## To use as a matching solver:
 ```
-./example -f <filename> <--minweight | --max>
+./bin/example -f <filename> <--minweight | --max>
 ```
 `--minweight` for minimum weight perfect matching